AgoraIO-Extensions/iris_event_flutter/README.md

 # iris_event

-iris_event is a bridge of iris event handling, which is only used internally, NOTE that you should not use it.
+iris_event is a bridge of iris event handling between C/C++ and dart, which is only used internally, **NOTE** that you should not use it.

 ## License